-Baking these chewy gluten free sugar cookies in a low oven keeps the cookies pale and tender, without crisping the edges much at all.
-The result is the perfect chewy sugar cookie—holiday decorations entirely optional!
+Baking these super easy gluten free sugar cookies in a low oven keeps the cookies pale and tender, without crisping the edges much at all.
+The result is perfect chewy sugar cookies, decorated or plain.

-I really like to bake these chewy little numbers in a very, very low oven (300°F!) because that way they stay very pale in color.
-You could increase the baking temp to 325°F and bake them for a few minutes less.
-They’ll definitely brown a bit more.
-Up to you.
-But whatever you do, give them the proper amount of space to spread during baking.
-They’ll nearly double in size in the oven.
+I really like to bake these chewy little numbers in a very, very low oven (300°F) because that way they stay very pale in color.
+You could increase the baking temp to 325°F and bake them for a few minutes less, and they’ll brown a bit more and have crisp edges.

 3/4 teaspoon xanthan gum (omit if your blend already contains it)